open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 hzn dev microservice verify
 ```

-If the verify sub-command finds any inconsistencies or errors it will report the file and the location within the file were the error was detected.
+If the verify sub-command finds any inconsistencies or errors it will report the file and the location within the file where the error was detected.

 ### Test the microservice project
 Test your microservice in the Horizon test environment.